Cozumel: Common Questions

-PLEASE NOTE: (As of December 2020) Due to Covid-19, the two ferry services are still alternating days, and have more limited scheduled crossings.
-The most up-to-date information for these days and schedules are found on each of the Ferry companies’ facebook pages, linked here:
+PLEASE NOTE: (As of February 2021) Due to Covid-19, the two ferry services are still alternating days, and have more limited scheduled crossings. !TIP: The most up-to-date information for these days and schedules are found on each of the Ferry companies’ Facebook pages, linked here:

 Cozumel’s Climate Averages

 The weather in Cozumel is excellent.
 On average you’ll enjoy sunny, slightly humid but breezy weather in the 80s (F) during the day – high 80s (F) from April to October, and lower 80s from November to March (Range from 28-32 Celsius).
 At night, it (usually) cools off but rarely goes below 70F (21C).
 (Winter months?
 Bring a fleece and jeans.
 And then likely note later that you didn’t need them… )